0xfade-data-science/deepspace/README.md

 # Deep Space

-Deep Space is an umbrella library that runs on top of major data science libraries as <a href="https://scikit-learn.org/"> scikit-learn learn </a> and <a href="https://www.statsmodels.org/">statsmodel<a> to site only few.
+Deep Space is an umbrella library that runs on top of major data science libraries as [scikit-learn learn](https://scikit-learn.org/), [statsmodel](https://www.statsmodels.org/), [tensorflow](https://www.tensorflow.org/) to site only a few.
-It is the result of the course I took from MIT Education Professional labeled MIT Advanced Data Science Program.
+It is the result of the 4 months course I took from **MIT Education Professional labeled MIT Advanced Data Science Program**.

 In some aspects this Deep Space library resemble the Pipeline library, which I discoverd quite late during the program but Deep Space uses another angle to solve the underlying problem.
+You can see it as a **syntactic sugar** with a bunch of **reusable classes**.

 ## Objective
 The purpose of the library is to avoid repetitive tasks, a.k.a DRY (Don't Repeat Yourself), object oritented, a.k.a.
-OOP, and Monadic, i.e. using the Monada paradigm borrowed from the courses I took in functional programming - Monads and Classes are quite smilar concepts, tend to solve the same issues in computer science, and here they are used altogether to solve our main goals.
+OOP, and Monadic, i.e. using the Monada paradigm borrowed from functional programming world (Haskel for instance) - Monads and Classes are quite smilar concepts, tend to solve the same issues in computer science, and here they are used altogether to solve our main goals.

 ## Example
 Let's say you work on a data science project in which you are asked to predict prices in the used cars industry.